ccelio/Speckle/README.md

 **To run binaries**:

         ./gen_binaries.sh --run

-**Copy benchmarks**
+   However, this only runs the binaries as specified by the $RUN variable in gen_binaries.sh, and it is running them via the symlinked directories in build/.

+**Building (and running) the binaries from a portable directory**

    By default, benchmarks are compiled and then symlinked into build/.
+However, for portability reasons, you can use:

+         ./gen_binaries.sh --compile --copy

-However, for portability reasons, you can use "--compile --copy" to copy all the input files and binaries into a new directory.
-This directory will contain a run.sh script and the commands/ directory needed to run SPEC anywhere.
+   This will copy all the input files and binaries into a new directory (named after your CONFIG file and the INPUT size).
+This directory will contain a run.sh script and the commands/ directory needed to run SPEC anywhere!

+   Modify the generated "./${CONFIG}-spec-{$INPUT}/run.sh" script as required to run the binaries in your new environment.

 **TODO**